patel577/Text-Analyzer/README.md

 Analyzing text file from corpus and estimate co-similarity between two files by calculating TF-IDF values from scratch.

 # Data
 The corpus data is stored under masc_500k_text folder.
 There are two types of text transcript stored under the folder.
-1) Spoken and 2) Written
+1) Spoken and 2) Written.
 Each of folder has tanscript of various categories such as emails, jokes, letters, news papers etc.

 # Approach